invisibleXML/ixml/misc/pragmas.md

 Within a comment, any sequence of characters matching *cchar* can be recognized in a single operation; there is no need to look for alternate parses that consume only some of the characters.
+But there is no nonterminal here that matches all and only non-empty sequences of *cchar*.
+In order to use the *ls:token* annotation here, we must first rewrite the grammar at this point.
+So we introduce an annotation named *ls:rewrite* to be attached to a single grammar rule with the meaning that the pragma data provide an alternate form of the rule.

-So we annotate the grammar and supply an alternative formulation of *comment* that replaces it with two new rules:
+We can now annotate the grammar and supply an alternative formulation of *comment* that replaces it with two new rules:

 ````